depeperwinkel

 Didim - peace seed (seeds)

-Didim or djinndim is an 8-10 cm long cardamom-like fruit pod.
-This cardamom grows in Cameroon, in the Karup National Park in the humid environment of the Kemo Falls.
-The irregularly shaped seeds have a remarkable citrus flavor, that of mandarin.
+Didim or djinndim is an 8-10 cm long cardamom-like fruiting capsule.
+This cardamom grows in Cameroon, in the national park Karup in the humid environment of the Kemo Falls.
+The irregularly shaped seeds have a noticeable citrus flavor, that of mandarin.

 Also available unpeeled

-The didim is closely related to grain of paradise and mbongô, both of which we supply.
-Didim is also a member of the ginger family (Zingiberaceae), and is also known by names such as African jujube, peace seed or, in French, 'graines de la paix'.
-It has been an important fruit in Bamikele culture for centuries.
-The Bamikele mainly live in the west of Cameroon, some distance from Penja (known for the penja pepper).
-The Bamikele are said to have moved west from Egypt for religious reasons and settled in the Tikar region, later spreading across large parts of Western Cameroon.
+The didim is closely related to paradise grain and mbongô, both of which we supply.
+Didim is also a member of the ginger family (Zingiberaceae), and is also known by names such as African jujube, peace seed or in French 'graines de la paix'.
+It has been an important fruit in the Bamikele culture for centuries.
+The Bamikele live mainly in the west of Cameroon, at some distance from Penja (known for the penja pepper).
+The Bamikele are said to have moved west from Egypt for religious reasons, and to have settled in the Tikar region, later spreading over large parts of western Cameroon.

 In the annual Ndop ritual, the didim is indispensable as a symbol of reconciliation.
-This is where the commonly used name 'peace seed' comes from, although 'graines de bénédiction' would be more appropriate.
+This is where the commonly used term 'peace seed' comes from, although 'graines de bénédiction' would be more appropriate.

-The plant - the Aframomum camerounais - grows like all ginger plants in a warm, moist environment and likes some shade.
-The rhizome (rhizome) grows just underground.
+The plant - Aframomum camerounais - grows like all ginger species in a warm, moist environment and likes some shade.
+The rootstock (rhizome) grows just below the ground.
 The plant grows to about 2 meters high and has elongated and pointed leaves, like bamboo.
-Trumpet-like flowers form close to the ground, which appear to emerge directly from the ground, but are on stalks.
-They are 15 cm long and light purple and soon fall off to make way for large reddish-brown pods (10 cm).
-These contain red-brown seeds in a jelly-like fluid, which is completely absent in the dry fruit box.
+Close to the ground trumpet-like flowers form, which seem to come directly from the ground, but are on stalks.
+They are 15 cm long and light purple and soon fall off to make room for large reddish-brown pods (10 cm).
+These contain reddish-brown seeds in a jelly-like liquid, which is completely absent in the dry fruit capsule.

 Smell and taste

 Didim is a spice that smells of forest and wet wood.
-At first it tastes mainly woody - associated with licorice - then a pleasant citrus note emerges, of mandarin .
+It tastes primarily woody at first - associated with liquorice - afterwards a pleasant citrus note emerges, of mandarin.

 The seeds are eaten 'out of hand', ground or mortared.
-Didim is delicious with lamb dishes, zucchini, potatoes and eggplant.
+Didim is delicious with lamb dishes, courgette, potatoes and aubergine.

 Features: